 DRAFT FOR DISCUSSION

-Procedures FOR AMENDING the UNIFORM LICENSING APPLICATIONS
+GUIDELINES FOR AMENDING the UNIFORM LICENSING APPLICATIONS

 The mission of the Producer Licensing (D) Task Force includes the development and implementation of uniform standards with a primary emphasis on encouraging the use of electronic technology.
 As part of this mission, the Task Force has appointed a Producer Licensing Uniformity (D) Working Group to “review and update, as needed, the NAIC’s uniform producer licensing applications and uniform appointment form.”
 In support of this mission and charge, the Producer Licensing (D) Task Force recognizes the importance of having stabile, streamlined, and consistent NAIC’s Uniform Producer Licensing Applications, which comply with the statutes and regulations of the NAIC Membership and encourage the use of electronic technology in the most efficient manner.

-In support of this mission and the importance of maintaining stabile and consistent NAIC Uniform Licensing Applications, the Producer Licensing (D) Task Force will adhere to the following process for substantive changes to the NAIC’s Uniform Licensing Applications.
+In support of this mission and the importance of maintaining stabile and consistent NAIC Uniform Licensing Applications, the Producer Licensing (D) Task Force will use the following guidelines for substantive changes to the NAIC’s Uniform Licensing Applications.

-On a biennial basis, the Producer Licensing (D) Task Force will receive proposed changes to the NAIC Uniform Licensing Applications through the submission of the NAIC Uniform Licensing Application Change Request.
-The form should be completed in its entirety, attached to an e-mail as a Word Document, and submitted to NAIC staff providing primary support for the Producer Licensing (D) Task Force.
-All requests must be submitted by February 1.
+On a biennial basis, the Producer Licensing (D) Task Force will send an email notification by Dec.
+1st asking for proposed changes to the NAIC Uniform Licensing Applications.
+The requested changes are to be submitted using the NAIC Uniform Licensing Application Change Request as a Word document.
+The form should be completed in its entirety, attached to the Producer Licensing (D) Task Force e-mail notification , and submitted to NAIC staff providing primary support for the Producer Licensing (D) Task Force.
+All requests should be submitted by Feb.
+1.

-NAIC staff will coordinate with NAIC and NIPR technology staff on a preliminary analysis of the time and cost estimate to implement each proposed change.
-By March 15, NAIC staff support for the Producer Licensing (D) Task Force will provide the change requests and preliminary analysis to the Chair of the Producer Licensing (D) Task Force for further review and discussion by the Task Force, at the discretion of the Chair.

-If the Producer Licensing (D) Task Force recommends further analysis of the request, the Task Force will assign the request to the Producer Licensing Uniformity (D) Working Group for review.
+If the Producer Licensing (D) Task Force recommends further analysis of the request, the Task Force will assign the request to the Producer Licensing Uniformity (D) Working Group by the NAIC Spring National Meeting.
 The Working Group will review the request pursuant to the following guiding questions:

 Does the proposed change maintain the NAIC Membership’s mission of uniform licensing standards with a primary emphasis on encouraging the use of electronic technology?